-Boverket, led by a Director General, is organized in four departments: two Operations Departments, the Analysis Department and the Administrative Department.
+Boverket, led by a Director General, is organized in four departments: three Operations Departments and the Administrative Department.

 The main office is located in Karlskrona, a naval town at the Baltic Sea coastline.
-In addition there is a small department office in Stockholm.
+In addition there are small department offices in Malmö and Stockholm.
 The field of activities is regulated by a general instruction issued by the Swedish parliament.
 In addition the central government decides on more detailed commissions to the authority.